SPICA-group/spica-tools/README.md

     pip install -r requirements.txt

-The documentation of cg_spica is now in preparation.
+The documentation of the above spica-tools is now in preparation.

 ## Tools